theteachr/eleet_camel/README.md

 #### Example

-Writing tests for problem `1` on LeetCode.
+Writing tests for challenge `1` on LeetCode.

 Create the file.